A dose "the size of a grain of salt, something like that" could be deadly, professor says

 “It’s a terrifyingly small amount,” Regan said.
 “The size of a grain of salt, something like that.”

-Arafat, who first led the Palestine Liberation Organization and then the Palestinian Authority, died in a Paris military hospital in November 2004 after suffering a stroke after weeks of illness.
-Palestinian officials said in the days before his death that Arafat had a blood disorder -- though they ruled out leukemia -- and that he had digestive problems.
+Arafat, who first led the Palestine Liberation Organization and then the Palestinian Authority, died in November 2004 after suffering a stroke, ending weeks of illness.
+Palestinian officials said in the days before his death that Arafat had a blood disorder – though they ruled out leukemia – and that he had digestive problems.

-French authorities -- responding to a request from Arafat's widow -- opened a murder inquiry into his death in 2012 after high levels of polonium-210 were detected on Arafat's toothbrush, clothing and his keffiyeh, the trademark black-and-white headscarf he often wore.
+French authorities, responding to a request from Arafat’s widow, opened a murder inquiry last year after the isotope was found on Arafat’s toothbrush, clothing and his keffiyeh, the black-and-white headscarf he often wore.
 France opened the investigation partly because Arafat died there.

 Forensic experts from Switzerland and Russia took their own samples for independent analysis.

-Radiation poisoning from polonium-210 looks like the end stage of cancer, according to medical experts.
-The radioactive substance can enter body by eating or drinking contaminated things, breathing contaminated air, or inhaling or ingesting bodily fluids from someone contaminated with it.
-A wound can also become contaminated.
+Radiation poisoning caused by polonium-210 looks like the end stage of cancer, according to medical experts.
+The substance can enter the body via a wound or through contaminated food, drink or even air.